ynewayne/alx-system_engineering-devops/0x00-shell_basics/README.md

 The third script changes the working directory to the user's home directory The fourth script displays current directory contents in a long format The fifth script displays current directory contents, including hidden files (starting with .)
+The sixth script Display current directory contents in Long format, with user and group IDs displayed numerically, and hidden files (starting with .)